TangJiakai/agentscope/README.md

 ```
 to launch the LLM model server.

+p.s.
+- You can set multiply LLM models.
-You can also use other LLM APIs based on vllm inference framework.
+- You can also use other LLM APIs based on vllm inference framework.

-*p.s.
-You can set multiply LLM models.*

 #### 2.3.2 LLM Configuration
 Get the `llm_api` (for example, [http://localhost:8083/v1](http://localhost:8083/v1)), and fill that URL into `simulation/examples/<scenario>/configs/model_configs.json`.
 You can set multiply LLM models.